openSUSE/news-o-o/_posts/2010-05-29-opensuse-weekly-news-125-is-out.markdown

 ####  [LinuxMagazine/Joe Brockmeier: WebM Poised to Bring Open Video to the Masses](http://www.linux-mag.com/cache/7786/1.html)

 "Google I/O brought a lot of interesting developments, but one of the most interesting for Linux users might be the announcement of WebM.
 Finally, Linux will be a first-class platform for media.
-WebM isnâ€™t the first effort to bring open video to the Web, but it has a number of things going for it that other solutions do not.
-Namely, it has the weight and backing of one of the largest companies on the Web (thatâ€™d be Google), and buy-in from most of the major browser projects and vendors."
+WebM isn’t the first effort to bring open video to the Web, but it has a number of things going for it that other solutions do not.
+Namely, it has the weight and backing of one of the largest companies on the Web (that’d be Google), and buy-in from most of the major browser projects and vendors."
 </td>
 </tr>
 </tbody>